Just How Loud Is That Fireworks Display?

 It’s nearly bonfire night and that means we’ll soon be setting off fireworks.
 We all know they are loud, but just how loud are the fireworks we see around this time of year?

 As well as how far away from the fireworks you are, your surroundings also affect how loud you perceive the noise to be.
 In a residential area the noise can bounce around off houses and other flat surfaces making it seem louder.
 It’s far more advisable to watch fireworks in a large open area away from buildings.
-This will protect your ears and hopefully reduce the risks of accidents from fireworks in residential areas.
+This will protect your ears and hopefully reduce the risks of accidents in residential areas.

 To make sure you don’t damage your ears on bonfire night just remember to stay as far back as you can, if you have them, wear ear plugs to help protect your ears even more.
 Always remember to follow the safety instructions and keep a close eye on children at all times.